Ravenclawoo/PGPR/README.md

-# Reinforcement Knowledge Graph Reasoning for Explainable Recommendation
+# Multi-Agent Reinforcement Knowledge Graph Reasoning for Explainable Recommendation

 ## Datasets
 Two Amazon datasets (Amazon_Beauty, Amazon_Cellphones) are available in the "data/" directory and the split is consistent with [1].